jackpalaia/transcribe-video-bot/README.md

 Reddit bot that transcribes video dialog.
+To use, comment on the video with "u/transcribe-video-bot" in the text.
+The bot will reply to the comment with the transcript.

 Currently running on an AWS EC2 instance.

-Call by commenting "u/transcribe-video-bot" on the post with the video you'd like to transcribe.
+Please contact me if you would like to contribute or are having any issues with the bot.